 App

-where you define and implement your core business logic.
+An app is a class where you define and implement your core business logic.
 App it self is an event emitter.

 Properties can be overridden by subclassing existent app.